apache/arrow/docs/source/cpp/flight.rst

 Limiting DoPut Batch Size
 --------------------------

-You may wish to limit the maximum size a client can submit to a server through DoPut, to prevent a request from taking up too much memory on the server.
+You may wish to limit the maximum batch size a client can submit to a server through DoPut, to prevent a request from taking up too much memory on the server.
 On the client-side, set :member:`arrow::flight::FlightClientOptions::write_size_limit_bytes`.
 On the server-side, set the gRPC option ``GRPC_ARG_MAX_RECEIVE_MESSAGE_LENGTH``.